Healthdirect Free Australian health advice you can count on.

 How do I find an ophthalmologist?

-Ask your doctor or optometrist for a recommendation, or use the healthdirect service finder to locate an ophthalmologist in your area.
 The RANZCO find an ophthalmologist tool also allows you to search for an ophthalmologist who has a special interest, such as paediatric (children’s) ophthalmology.

-How much does an ophthalmologist cost?
+How much will an ophthalmologist cost?

 Out of hospital care